 Be sure to check out all of our Cuba Articles ====> Cuba Travel Guide

 By traveling through a foreign gateway city, we were able to purchase our Cuban Tourist Visa from the gate counter before boarding our flight to Havana.
-The cost was $20USD per person, a significant savings from trying to obtain the visa in the USA.
+The cost was $20USD per person, significant savings from trying to obtain a visa in the USA.